Rankin2000/automa/README.md

 ### Contact
-Likely you will run into issues and if so free to contact me.
+Likely you will run into issues and if so, feel free to contact me.